|

 Names ]

-]
+] [

 - CADE:

-English surname transferred to forename use, itself
+English surname transferred to forename use,

 originally

-a nickname for something "round
+a byname for someone or something "round

 and lumpy."

-(Cadán): Variant of Irish Cathán,
+spelling of Irish Cathán,

 meaning "little battle."